Finding your path through Peri-Menopause

 “The Indigenous story tradition speaks of a past in which all beings spoke the same language and life lessons flowed among species.
 But we have forgotten—or been made to forget—how to listen so that all we hear is sound, emptied of its meaning.
 The soft sibilance of pine needles in the wind is an acoustic signature of pines.
 But this well-known “whispering of pines” is just a sound, it is not their voice.
 What if your listeners presumed you to be mute…..wouldn’t you dance your story in branch and root” Robin Wall Kimmerer

-There is an essential premise within Traditional Chinese Medicine known as Bi zheng, or Bi syndrome, that informs our understanding of a person’s vulnerability to pain.
-Broadly speaking, it emphasises our embeddedness within the web of life.
-It sees the human body as a permeable entity enfolded within the larger ecology, which includes the changing rhythms of the weather, the land, and relationship with family, friends and community.
-As a consequence, health is considered to be inseparable from, and hugely shaped by, the exchanges that we have with the world around us.
-This way of looking at health shows us the necessity of synchronising with our inner and outer environment, in an attempt to restore balance and connection, whilst empowering us to do things to change the harmony inside of ourselves.
+There is a foundational premise in Traditional Chinese Medicine known as Bi Zheng, or Bi syndrome, which offers a profound lens through which to understand a person’s vulnerability to pain.
+At its heart, it emphasizes our embeddedness within the web of life.
+The human body is not seen as a closed system but as a permeable entity deeply enmeshed in a wider ecology, affected by the changing rhythms of the weather, the land, and our relationships with family, friends, and community.
+Health, in this view, is inseparable from the quality of our exchanges with the world around us.
+It reveals the necessity of synchronizing with both our inner and outer environments, restoring balance and connection, and empowering us to shift the harmony within ourselves.

 A Thousand Mornings by Mary Oliver